Atelier Sauvage

 Trying to do things my way.

-I feel very excited and yet a little scared about coming projects, both professional and personal.
+I feel very excited and yet a little scared about the coming projects, both professional and personal.

 Labor.